Kong/docs.konghq.com/app/_hub/kong-inc/oas-validation/_index.md

 {% endnavtab %}
 {% endnavtabs %}

-### Step 3.
-Enable the Validation plugin
+### Enable the Validation plugin

-Enable the Validation plugin on the Service previously configured.
+Enable the Validation plugin on the service you configured:

 {% navtabs %}
 {% navtab cURL %}